Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/procedural/musgrave.rst

           Multifractal

-..
-Comment: <!-- not implemented yet?
+.. not implemented yet?
    In addition to the five noise types, Musgrave has a noise basis setting which determines the algorithm that generates the noise itself.
    These are the same noise basis options found in the other procedural textures.
-   --> .

 The main noise types have four characteristics:

 Dimension
    Fractal dimension controls the contrast of a layer relative to the previous layer in the texture.
    The higher the fractal dimension, the higher the contrast between each layer, and thus the more detail shows in the texture.
-Range: 0 to 2.
 Lacunarity
    Lacunarity controls the scaling of each layer of the Musgrave texture, meaning that each additional layer will have a scale that is the inverse of the value which shows on the button. i.e. Lacunarity = 2 --> Scale = 1/2 original.
-Range: 0 to 6.
 Octaves
    Octave controls the number of times the original noise pattern is overlayed on itself and scaled/contrasted with the fractal dimension and lacunarity settings.
-Range: 0 to 8.
 Intensity
    Light intensity.
 Called *Offset* for *Hetero Terrain*.
-Range: 0 to 10.

 The *Hybrid Multifractal* and *Ridged Multifractal* types have these additional settings: